aacayanan/LLM-RAG-WebUI-Integration-/README.md

 # LLM-RAG-WebUI-integration

+## Name and Email:
+* Aaron Cayanan
+* acayanan1059@sdsu.edu

+# Details
+I sent an invide to my private repo to (philipamadasun1@gmail.com).
+My video submission is uploaded on the GitHub.

 ## Important note
 * You must code in Python.
 * Some of the libraries and dependencies to fulfill this problem may require python version of atleast 3.8 to 3.10 I think ( I only tried Python 3.8), I don't think python 3.11 works with some dependencies.
 This is just my opinion, you can try out different python environments using conda or python venv.
 Ideally please use conda.